Ghost-Hackers/Ghost-Hackers.bot/README.md

 ### 🌐 Custom Commands: Tailored to Your Needs

 Craft custom commands tailored to the specific needs of your organization.
-Whether it's automating repetitive tasks or creating personalized interactions, Ghost Hackers Bot adapts to your command.
+Whether it's automating repetitive tasks or creating personalized interactions, Codergeist Phantom adapts to your command.

 - **Usage:**
   - Define custom commands with `!custom_command create`.